 Will Dewey is a web developer for CDRH, helping CDRH collaborators share their fascinating research in engaging digital formats.
 Hobbies and interests: Will is interested in history, genealogy, reading, traveling/local exploration, tabletop board games, and listening to music or seeing it live (rock, jazz, classical, soul, indie, folk, etc.)

-Nicole Gray is a digital archivist and an assistant professor in the University of Nebraska-Lincoln Libraries.
+Nicole Gray is a programmer/analyst in the University of Nebraska-Lincoln Libraries.
 She has a Ph.D. in English from the University of Texas at Austin and a M.A. in Library and Information Science from the University of Arizona.
 She has contributed to a number of digital editorial and archival projects, including the Walt Whitman Archive and the Genoa Indian School Digital Reconciliation Project.
 Her work for the Charles W. Chesnutt Archive has involved building the technical framework for the correspondence catalog.

 Cynthia Mbagwu, research assistant, is a master's student specializing in Literary and Cultural Studies at the University of Nebraska-Lincoln.
 She completed her B.A. in English and Literary Studies at the University of Nigeria, Nsukka.
 Cynthia's research interests include Speculative fiction and Afro-Diasporic literature.
 She also has a budding interest in Digital Humanities and works as a research assistant at the Charles W. Chesnutt Archive.